nccgroup/vlan-hopping---frogger/README.md

 * Yersina (built into Backtrack)
 * Tshark (buit into Backtrack)
 * Screen (built into Backtrack)
+* Vconfig (built into Backtrack)

 Tested on Backtrack 5 and Kali.

+* Notes for VMware.
+VLAN hopping generally (not just this script) can have issues within VMware if running the VM within Windows with certain Intel drivers.
+The Intel drivers strip off the tags before it reaches the VM.
+Either use an external USB ethernet card such as a DLink USB 2.0 DUB-E100 (old model 10/100 not gigabit) or boot into Backtrack nativiely from a USB stick.
+Intel has published a registry fix, but this does not seem to work on some models: http://www.intel.com/support/network/sb/CS-005897.htm

 Screen Shot